suchkristenwow/suchkristenwow.github.io/_posts/2025-05-05-moveValidation.md

 Later, I went back and tried to manage _en passant_ ...
 I also need to handle pawn promotion at some point.

-Does anyone really remember _en passant_?
+Does anyone really remember how _en passant_ is supposed to work?
 I don't.
 But I suck at chess.
 That's why I'm making a robot to beat my husband for me.
 I tried staring at the Wikipedia for a while but eventually it seemed to come down to this:

 - The most important thing is that it can only happen after the _opponent_ moves a pawn 2 squares forward.
 This is helpful to limit the number of chances for _passant_
 - Furthermore, the pawn (the target) that has moved 2 squares must also land beside your pawn.